cookies-xor-cream/HugoTest/content/posts/poetry/wip/friends_are_the_best_handcuffs__.md

 ---
-tags: ['TODO']
+tags: ['Stephanie']
-title: "Friends Are The Best Handcuffs  "
+title: "Friends Are The Best Handcuffs"
 date: 2023-10-02
 ---
 Love Is A Hell Of A Prison